 - A POA designation ends upon the death of the principal.

-According to the Uniform Law Commission, as of 2020, a total of 28 states have enacted versions of the Uniform Power of Attorney Act, including Alabama, Arkansas, Colorado, Connecticut, Georgia, Hawaii, Idaho, Iowa, Kentucky, Maine, Maryland, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, Ohio, Pennsylvania, South Carolina, South Dakota, Texas, Utah, Virginia, Washington, West Virginia, Wisconsin and Wyoming.
-Adoption of this legislation is pending in the District of Columbia, Massachusetts and Tennessee.
+According to the Uniform Law Commission, as of 2021, a total of 29 states have enacted versions of the Uniform Power of Attorney Act, including Alabama, Arkansas, Colorado, Connecticut, Georgia, Hawaii, Idaho, Iowa, Kentucky, Maine, Maryland, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Texas, Utah, Virginia, Washington, West Virginia, Wisconsin and Wyoming.
+Adoption of this legislation is pending in the District of Columbia and Massachusetts.

 Because all 50 states have not yet enacted this precedent for POA documents, it is always best to err on the side of caution when drafting them.
-A reputable elder law attorney can discuss your desires and concerns and devise POA documents that clearly explain the extent of powers you want your agent(s) to have and any limitations they must abide by.
+A reputable elder law attorney can discuss your desires and concerns and draw up POA documents that clearly explain the type and extent of powers you want your agent(s) to have and any limitations they must abide by.